 household bills icon Use our income and expenditure form budget template

-We have an income and expenditure budget template that you may find useful when you're thinking about what to include in your expenses.
+Our income and expenditure budget template may help you decide what to include in your expenses.

 What is a common financial statement?

-This section is where you would list any money you receive on a regular basis.
+This shows what money you receive on a regular basis.
 This includes:

 • Income from employment or self employment